Hands on: Samsung Galaxy Z Fold 3 5G review

 Initial verdict

-Of course, it's still a hefty recommended retail price, but remember, the original Fold launched at £1900 and the 2020 update came with a price tag of £1799, so the £1599 fee (with the S Pen Fold Edition bundled with pre-orders) is the most palatably priced Fold yet.
+Of course, it's still a hefty recommended retail price, but remember, the original Fold launched at £1900 / AU$2999 and the 2020 update came with a price tag just shy of that, so the new fee (with the S Pen Fold Edition bundled with pre-orders) is the most palatably priced Fold yet.
 The Samsung Galaxy Z Fold3 will be available for pre-order beginning today, 11th August 2021, and will officially go on-sale 27th August.

 At first glance, the Z Fold3 seems practically unbreakable and a worthy update that may finally tempt iOS-lovers into the foldable Android realm.
 We found the user experience both enjoyable, slicker than the previous Fold and more intuitive.
 Initially at least, the Fold3 could be the most convincing argument yet for opening up to a Samsung Galaxy flagship smartphone.